I love my dog’s paws.

 - Stop the licking!
 I do my best to try and keep Sherman and Leroy from licking at their paws.
 Constant licking can lead to irritation and infection, so if I see them licking I try to refocus their attention with belly rubs.

-Winter is a fun time of year for Sherman and Leroy and I want to make sure they are safe and protected from the dangers that can come along with it, and of course, keep those pawtastic paws gorgeous.
+Winter is a fun time of year for Sherman and Leroy and I want to make sure they are safe and protected from the dangers that can come along with it, and of course, keep those precious paws protected.